karttur/geoimagine/_posts/2018/2018-10-11-setup-copy-project-eclipse.markdown

 # Prerequisites

 To follow this post you must have the complete Spatial Data Integrated Development Environment (SPIDE) installed, including <span class='app'>Eclipse</span> set up for PyDev, <span class='app'>Anaconda</span> and <span class='app'>PostgreSQL</span>.
 How to do that is described in a separate blog: [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/).
 You need to install and setup all the parts in that blog, preferably using [Python3 and Anaconda3](https://karttur.github.io/setup-ide/blog/python3-upgrade/).
-How to create a customized virtual Python environment for Karttur's GeoImagine Framework within conda is described in the [previous](../setup-conda-environ/) post.
+How to create a customized virtual Python environment for Karttur's GeoImagine Framework within conda is described in a [previous](../setup-conda-environ/) post.

 The rest of this post assumes that you have accomplished the installation of the SPIDE.